Shareholder group critical as Roche and Novartis chiefs top Swiss pay table

-ZURICH The bosses of drugmakers Roche ROG.VX and Novartis NOVN.VX both earned more than 13 million Swiss francs (8.45 million pounds) last year, according to a study published on Wednesday, 18 months after the Swiss voted for some of the world's strictest controls on executive pay.
+ZURICH Oct 8 The bosses of drugmakers Roche and Novartis both earned more than 13 million Swiss francs ($13.6 million) last year, according to a study published on Wednesday, 18 months after the Swiss voted for some of the world's strictest controls on executive pay.

 The pay packets of Roche CEO Severin Schwan and Novartis counterpart Joe Jimenez topped the list of Switzerland's best-paid managers and prompted criticism from shareholder group Ethos, which conducted the study.